If you are like many small business owners, you might have a little time on your hands during this pandemic.

 Employee goals are important because they support the goals of individual departments which should line up with the implementation of business strategy.

-Employees who are given clear goals, and understand what is expected of them, are better prepared to perform at desired levels.
+Managers can help their staff succeed by giving them clear goals, and helping them to understand what is expected so that they are better prepared to perform at desired levels.

-Consistent communication with employees is the best way to keep employees engaged.
+Consistent communication with employees is the best way to keep employees engaged so communicate often.

-If you would like to learn more about setting performance goals, check out Perfect Phrases for Setting Performance Goals: Hundreds of Ready-to-Use Goals for Any Performance Plan or Review on Amazon.
+If you would like to learn more about setting performance goals, check out Perfect Phrases for Setting Performance Goals: Hundreds of Ready-to-Use Goals for Any Performance Plan or Review.